 Alessandro Biggio.
 Filira

 Alessandro Biggio

-(Cagliari, 1975), He lives and works between Cagliari and Calasetta.
-With a degree in economics, he is now dedicated to aesthetic research.
-In his artistic practice, the process of exploration and experimentation with materials plays a fundamental role.
-His sculptures, installations, and monotypes are always the result of layers of gestures and stages, where the final outcome represents a possible moment of balance—between control and letting go of the process, between dissolution and form.
-He has participated in solo and group exhibitions in both public and private spaces, including: the Gherdëina Contemporary Art Biennial, MAN Museum in Nuoro, Marino Marini Museum in Florence, Galleries of Modern and Contemporary Art in Cagliari, Galerie Stadtpark in Krems, Michela Rizzo Gallery in Venice, CLER in Milan, and Bartoli-Felter Foundation in Cagliari.
-In 2020, he was a recipient of the Pollock-Krasner Foundation Grant.
+(Cagliari, 1975), lives and works in Cagliari and Calasetta.
+He graduated in economics and now dedicates himself to aesthetic research.
+In his artistic practice, the process of exploration and experimentation on matter plays a fundamental role.
+His sculptures, installations, and monotypes are always the result of layered gestures and phases, whose final result represents a possible moment of balance, between control and loss of control over the process, between decay and form.
+His participation in solo and group exhibitions in public and private spaces includes: Gherdëina Contemporary Art Biennale, Museo MAN of Nuoro, Fondazione di Sardegna, Museo Marino Marini in Florence, Gallerie d’Arte Moderna e Contemporanea of Cagliari, Galerie Stadtpark Krems, GAMeC in Bergamo, CLER in Milan, Fondazione Bartoli-Felter in Cagliari.
+In 2020, he was awarded the Pollock-Krasner Foundation Grant.

+Alessandro Biggio.
+Filira